 The Parc Güell is certainly one of the most famous sights of Barcelona.
-World famous is the breakthrough ceramics decorated winding bank above the peculiarly Roman temples copied by the market hall.
-Gaudí has created with this park a fabulous forest.
-Take a little quiet time to the Parc Güell to be enchanted.
+World famous is the with split ceramics decorated winding bank above the peculiarly Roman temples copied by the market hall.
+Gaudí has created a fabulous forest with this park.
+Take a little quiet time to be enchanted by the Parc Güell.

 The Parc Güell has multiple entrances.
-The most certain is the main access from the Carrer d'Olot.
+The most beautiful one certainly is the main access from the Carrer d'Olot.
 Typical of Gaudí are the two pavilions with cafe on both sides of the entrance.

-If you go straight through of these buildings, you get to a staircase, which is guarded in the middle by a friendly dragon.
-The dragon is decorated as well as the surrounding walls and the famous bank above the market hall with breakthrough ceramics.
+If you go straight through these buildings, you get to a staircase, which is guarded in the middle by a friendly dragon.
+As well as the surrounding walls and the famous bench above the market hall the dragon also is decorated with split ceramics.

 The columned hall, forest of Roman-inspired columns, support the main eye catcher, the large terrace.
 Originally, the hall was planned as a market hall for residential area only.
 The allusion to Roman temple refers to a Roman road that led here.

-The columns worn by the terrace is bordered by a fraction ceramic excessive balustrade with a bank.
-This bank is world famous.
-Salvador Dalí called the bank once the precursor of surrealism.
+The columns worn by the terrace are bordered by a fraction ceramic excessive balustrade with a bench.
+This bench is world famous.
+Salvador Dalí called the bench once the precursor of surrealism.

 Colourful like children's toys it winds in snake-lines, creating small niches and gives a splendid view over the city.